-This blended learning initiative aims to help public officials better understand spending reviews, a tool that is seeking a 'smarter' expenditure allocation across national policy priorities as well as increasing efficiency and effectiveness of already approved policies.
-Participants should learn how applying spending reviews can help them in ensuring better budgeting and design of policies.
+This blended learning initiative aimed to help public officials better understand spending reviews, a tool that is seeking a 'smarter' expenditure allocation across national policy priorities as well as increasing efficiency and effectiveness of already approved policies.
+Participants learnt how applying spending reviews can help them in ensuring better budgeting and design of policies.

-Upon completion of this blended learning initiative, the participants will be able to:
+Upon completion of this blended learning initiative, the participants were be able to:

 - Understand the role and objectives of spending reviews, as one of the tools used in the fiscal consolidation and the advancement of the expenditure-based policy

 - Identify the connection between spending reviews and budget preparation processes

 - Identify priority spending areas in their national budgets